Anne Doane; Dr. Henry Doane; Mrs. Doane; Steve Benick; Mark Carr; Mrs. Benick

 Linda; Dietrich; Tom Runyon; Jane; Sherry Nobleson; Cedric Roberts; De Montfleur; Mrs. Nobleson

 Linda moves to Greenwich Village to study art.
 She and writer Tom fall in love.
 When Linda is offered a scholarship in Paris, she hesitates because of Tom, but thinks he's become involved with Sherry, so she accepts.
-Linda becomes successful and returns to the USA, where Tom is now engaged to Sherry.
-Linda paints Sherry's portrait, and meets Tom: she apologizes for running away from him, and he says he still loves her.
+Linda becomes successful and returns to America, where Tom is now engaged to Sherry.
+Linda paints Sherry's portrait and meets Tom, whom she apologizes for running away from him, and he says he still loves her.
 They will be married.

 Marilee James; Jayson Smith; Evelyn; Bill Arnold; Arthur Bates; Caine Martin; Mr. Penner

 Marilee is an unsuccessful writer who gets an idea to write an "anti-love" book.
 Struggling publisher Jay agrees to finance her "research," as she dates various men.
 Jay is upset by her callous attitude about love and Marilee takes the book to another publisher, but realizes her heart isn't in it anymore.
 She loves Jay, so she changes the title of her book to "Love is NOT the Bunk," and sends him the manuscript.
 The book is a hit and Jay and Marilee get together at last.

 Toni Talbot; Mr. Talbot; Mrs. Talbot; Matt Gault; Steve Halliday; Miss Hill